markmcd/roasthub/README.md

-# GithubRoaster Crew
+# GitHubRoast - Gemini API x CrewAI Demo App

-Welcome to the GithubRoaster Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to the GithubRoast project, powered by the [Gemini API](https://ai.google.dev/gemini-api/) and [crewAI](https://crewai.com).
+This app shows how to set up a CrewAI crew using Gemini models grounded with Google Search.

 ## Installation

 Ensure you have Python >=3.10 <3.13 installed on your system.
 This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling, offering a seamless setup and execution experience.

+### Initial setup

 First, if you haven't already, install uv: